-Five ways that AI can practically support effective sales strategies for manufacturing, distribution and wholesale enterprises in 2020 and beyond.
+Five ways that AI can practically support effective sales strategies for manufacturing, distribution, and wholesale enterprises in 2024 and beyond.

-As we gear up for a new decade – a decade in which we will see gigantic leaps in the applications of AI technology – here are five ways in which we believe AI can practically support effective sales strategies for manufacturing, distribution and wholesale enterprises in 2020 and beyond.
+As we gear up for a new decade – a decade in which we will see gigantic leaps in the applications of AI technology – here are five ways in which we believe AI can practically support effective sales strategies for manufacturing, distribution, and wholesale enterprises in 2024 and beyond.

-Building effective, trusted personal relationships with customers will always be a vital element of the role for any sales professional.
-With the proliferation of data in today’s enterprises, emerging AI applications are facilitating next level customer insights that haven’t previously been possible through interpersonal relationships alone.
+Building effective, trusted personal relationships with customers will always be a vital element of the role of any sales professional.
+With the proliferation of data in today’s enterprises, emerging AI applications are facilitating next-level customer insights that haven’t previously been possible through interpersonal relationships alone.
 By effectively harvesting and amassing historical data on a range of customer relationships, the most forward-thinking sales teams are developing ‘super-intelligent’ customer profiling that can help identify multiple opportunities to do better business – from insight on when a sale might have been missed right through to when an upselling opportunity may crop up in future.
-The upshot is better, more informed customer conversations, each and every time and ultimately, stronger customer relationships.
+The upshot is better, more informed customer conversations each and every time and, ultimately, stronger customer relationships.

 Enterprises collect vast amounts of raw data across multiple data repositories.
 The actual business value of this raw data is only realized when this data is combined to establish patterns using such techniques as statistical analysis.

-These patterns form key business insights that enable organizations to spot hidden informational trends, identify both outliers and key business drivers to enable more effective next best action for sales recommendations.
+These patterns form key business insights that enable organizations to spot hidden informational trends and identify both outliers and key business drivers to enable more effective next-best action for sales recommendations.

-Of course, brilliant technical data solutions count for little without the touch of a skilled, physical salesperson to interpret the insights they deliver and it should be remembered that harnessing AI isn’t about replacing the sales role, rather equipping sales professionals with the right tools to sell smarter.
+Of course, brilliant technical data solutions count for little without the touch of a skilled, physical salesperson to interpret the insights they deliver, and it should be remembered that harnessing AI isn’t about replacing the sales role but rather equipping sales professionals with the right tools to sell smarter.

 As such, the uniquely human aspects of the sales profession – such as the salesperson’s perception of a customer relationship or account, for example – will continue to be essential in feeding valuable knowledge and intuition into the process.